A Deeper Look

 Asian-American, Shalaka Kulkarni is a dancer and choreographer trained in Indian Classical dance who creates experiences that bridge the ancient and contemporary while uplifting marginalized voices.

 Kulkarni began training in the Tanjore style of Bharatnatyam as a child in India.
-After immigrating to the U.S., she continued her training under Mandala Founder and Executive Artistic Director Pranita Nayar, a Padma Vibhushan Sonal Mansingh disciple.
+After immigrating to the U.S., she continued her final training for her 'Arangeteram' (Bharatnatyam Graduation Ceremony) under Mandala Founder and Executive Artistic Director Pranita Nayar, a Padma Vibhushan Sonal Mansingh disciple.
 Kulkarni was also trained as a Kathak dancer by the international artist Sandhya Desai, a disciple of Sangeet Natak Akademi and Padma Bhushan honoree Kumudini Lakhia.
 She holds an MFA in interdisciplinary arts and media from Columbia College Chicago, where she worked closely with the dance master Nana Shineflug, one of the pivotal voices from Chicago in American Modern and Contemporary dance style.

 Kulkarni has performed in India, the U.S., and Europe.
 Her experience performing traditional Indian Classical work for Leela Samson, Birju Maharaj, Malavika Sarukkai, and other Indian Classical stalwarts has shaped her discipline and passion for exploring storytelling through Indian Classical dance.
 She is interested in creating and presenting a hybrid movement form that fuses techniques of Bharatnatyam and Kathak with other movement influences, text and technology.
 Her choreography includes the traditional style of Indian Classical dance forms while delivering a contemporary narrative or an idea based on current happenings in society using movement derived from Indian Classical dance to build a unique movement vocabulary for that particular piece.
 She is currently a principal dancer & choreographer for Mandala South Asian Performing Arts.
 Prior, she was a principal dancer for Kalapriya Dance Company and Anila Sinha Foundation.
 In addition, she founded a dance collective called SurTaal (inactive now) that presented a hybridized version of Indian Classical Dance.
 Among her other credits are performing with Chicago Danzetheatre Ensemble, studying under Guillermo Gomez-Pena in a Performance Residency with La Pocha Nostra Collective, choreographing for the Dance Chicago Festival, creating work through a commission for a DanceBridge residency at the Chicago Cultural Center, and earning a grant through the Center for Asian Arts and Media at Columbia College Chicago.
 In 2021-22, she was in residence with SloMoCO (MoCO: movement and computing community), Mandala Arts with support from Illinois Arts Council, High Concept Labs, and See Chicago Dance and guest choreographer for Momenta Dance Company.
 She recently performed as one of the lead characters in 'The story of Ram' with Mandala Arts at Harris Theater, choreographed & performed for Fever up series at Chopin Theater, and was invited to collaborate with visiting artists from Japan at Bridge Dance Festival at Links Hall.
 She is currently a fellow in residence with High Concept Labs for 2023, where she will continue to create new work.